 Press CTRL –F (to search for a phrase) and search for “h1”.

-If you notice that there is more than one set active in your HTML code, then you can hire a developer to remove them and leave only one.
+If you notice that more than one set is active in your HTML code, you can hire a developer to remove them and leave only one.

 4. Homepage Image SEO

-A good homepage needs to have images.
-They make a page less boring and the message that you want to pass to your readers more obvious.
+A good homepage needs images.
+They make a page less boring and the message you want to convey to your readers more obvious.

 In terms of SEO, images can be used to give another signal to the search engine crawlers about your content.